There are a number of ways to fund your graduate education including:

 - Federal and State Grant Programs

-The Graduate College offers two funding opportunities (see links below) for graduate students at BGSU to offset the costs of research and professional development.
+The Graduate College offers funding opportunities (see links below) for graduate students at BGSU to offset the costs of research and professional development.
 Application Deadlines: Fall Semester - November 15; Spring Semester - March 15

 The Graduate Student Senate also offers a number of funding opportunities for graduate students at BGSU to offset the costs of research and professional development.
 This includes travel money for attending scientific conferences.

 Check here for the latest information and deadlines.

 Graduate teaching assistantships are available to qualified students (i.e., M.S.
 Plan I, Ph.D.); stipends are normally for nine months and include a waiver of instructional and nonresident fees.
 Fee waivers and stipends may also be available during the summer term for continuing graduate assistants based on budgetary constraints and progress towards degree.